sujantkumarkv/regen-vs-degen/README.md

-# primer-gitcoin

-Explain Gitcoin like I'm 5 (or 50)

-# Build Instructions

-`yarn start`
+# Regen VS Degen Card game
+A fun card game for intuitive learning for all by the Gitcoin community (M-M-M stream).

 ## Acknowledgements

-The Gitcoin Primer makes use of the following open source projects:
+The Regen VS Degen rulebook site makes use of the following open source projects:

 - [Livepeer Primer](http://livepeer.org/primer)
 - [Marketing, Merch, Memes](https://m-m-m.xyz) Graphics